-There are many safeguards in place to be sure the test you are getting is the correct results.
+There are many safeguards in place to be sure you get the correct results.
 The problem is not everyone orders a paternity test every day, so many customers have not been told about the differences in the levels of testing.
 There is no government oversight in DNA testing.
 Accreditation programs such as the AABB, and ISO had to step in and make sure measures are in place to be sure that testing is done accurately.

 Because there is no government oversight, it is still not illegal for someone to run paternity tests, and issue reports from those test, when their laboratory has never been inspected by anyone to check whether they are performing the test accurately, or even at all.